Black-Box Combinatorial Optimization with Order-Invariant Reinforcement Learning: Global Experimental Results

 \section{Global Experimental Results}

-Table \ref{tab:results_global} presents a selection of these results, comparing \texttt{$(\sigma,\sigma')$-RL-EDA} to the three other EDAs of the same category: \texttt{PBIL}, \texttt{MIMIC} and \texttt{BOA}.
-The final columns report the performance of the best algorithm among all remaining competitors, including the \texttt{Nevergrad} algorithms and the \texttt{Tabu} algorithm.
+Table \ref{tab:results_global} presents a selection of these results, comparing \texttt{$(\sigma,\sigma)$-RL-EDA} to the three other EDAs of the same category: \texttt{PBIL}, \texttt{MIMIC} and \texttt{BOA}.
+The final columns report the performance of the best algorithm among all the \texttt{Nevergrad} algorithms.
 For each algorithm, we report the average score obtained after 10,000 calls to the objective function, averaged over 100 independant runs.
 Based on this average score, the algorithms are ranked, and their position among all competitors is indicated.

-To facilitate comparison between our proposed algorithm, \texttt{$(\sigma,\sigma')$-RL-EDA}, and the best-performing competing methods, we conducted statistical significance tests.
-In Table~\ref{tab:results_global}, a star next to the results of \texttt{$(\sigma,\sigma')$-RL-EDA} indicates that its average performance over 100 runs is statistically significantly better than that of the best other competing algorithm.
-Conversely, a star next to a competing algorithm denotes that it significantly outperforms \texttt{$(\sigma,\sigma')$-RL-EDA} on average.
+To facilitate comparison between our proposed algorithm, \texttt{$(\sigma,\sigma)$-RL-EDA}, and the best-performing competing methods, we conducted statistical significance tests.
+In Table~\ref{tab:results_global}, a star next to the results of \texttt{$(\sigma,\sigma)$-RL-EDA} indicates that its average performance over 100 runs is statistically significantly better than that of the best other competing algorithm.
+Conversely, a star next to a competing algorithm denotes that it significantly outperforms \texttt{$(\sigma,\sigma)$-RL-EDA} on average.
 Statistical significance is assessed using a two-sample t-test with a p-value threshold of 0.001.

-We observe in Table~\ref{tab:results_global} that \texttt{$(\sigma,\sigma')$-RL-EDA} consistently outperforms the other EDAs.
-Interestingly, among the three competing EDAs, the univariate \texttt{PBIL} algorithm achieves the best results.
-This confirms empirical findings previously reported by \citep{doerr2022general}, which suggest that univariate EDAs can sometimes match or even surpass the performance of more complex multivariate EDAs.
+We observe in Table~\ref{tab:results_global} that \texttt{$(\sigma,\sigma)$-RL-EDA} consistently outperforms the other EDAs for instances of size $n=128$ and $n=256$.
+Interestingly, among the three competing EDAs, the univariate \texttt{PBIL} algorithm achieves the best results.\footnote{Since \texttt{PBIL} is designed specifically for pseudo-Boolean optimization, it was not evaluated on NK3 instances involving variables with three categorical values} This confirms empirical findings previously reported by \citep{doerr2022general}, which suggest that univariate EDAs can sometimes match or even surpass the performance of more complex multivariate EDAs.
 On possible explanation is that the number of parameters to be learned in multivariate models such as \texttt{MIMIC} and \texttt{BOA} increases rapidly with instance size, potentially slowing convergence compared to the simpler \texttt{PBIL}.
-Among other competitors, it is worth highlighting the performance of the \texttt{Tabu} algorithm.
-Despite its simplicity and limited integration in mainstream black-box optimization libraries, it often achieves strong results, particularly on smaller instances.